 In the rich volcanic soils that line the shores of Lake Kivu in the Democratic Republic of the Congo, grow some of the world’s most exclusive arabica beans.

 This area has the potential to be among the world's great coffee regions, but years of civil conflict have eroded the economic resilience of farming families and brought financial deprivation to many.
 Nearly 95% of households in the region are experiencing healthcare challenges and 45% do not have access to clean water.

 In South Kivu, Olam already works with over 2,000 vulnerable smallholder farmers who live in this highly populated corridor between the Lake and the Kahuzi-Biega National Park.
 The Park, which is home to some of the last mountain gorillas, is under increasing pressure from bordering communities to meet their economic and social needs.
-Under the principles of AtSource Infinity, a unique collaboration with Olam, Nespresso, World Conservation Society (WCS), TechnoServe and USAID, aims to make coffee a sustainable cash crop by improving livelihoods and biodiversity.
-The partnership will build on Olam’s existing efforts to reach 10,000 smallholders, as well as bringing clean water and health services to wider members of the community by 2024 and transforming the negative perception local communities have of the Park of depriving them from potential natural resources into a positive dynamics of valuing ecosystems services driving community-led conservation efforts.
+Under the principles of AtSource Infinity, a unique collaboration with Olam, a major coffee roaster, World Conservation Society (WCS), TechnoServe and USAID, aims to make coffee a sustainable cash crop by improving livelihoods and biodiversity.
+The partnership will build on Olam’s existing efforts to reach 10,000 smallholders by 2024, while enhancing the ecological value of the park through community-led conservation efforts.

 Creating transformative impact:

 10,000 coffee farmers from communities bordering the Kahuzi-Biega National Park will receive support to: